amgenious/business_app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## To build this project

+- For authentication, clerk was used.
+Check their docs for project setup
+- For database, firebase was used.
+In this react-native project i used the web project not android.
+Check firebase docs for project setup